DecisionsDev/odm-docker-kubernetes/authentication/openid/README_generic.md

          adminRef: my_openid_admin_secret
     ```

-9.  **Advanced configuration**
+## Advanced configuration
+### [Optional] Configure OIDC endpoints
-10. If you need to modify the OIDC endpoints or the token format, because the template is not compatible, you can create your own openIdParameters.properties file and provide it to the ODM instance.
+If you need to modify the OIDC endpoints or the token format, because the template is not compatible, you can create your own openIdParameters.properties file and provide it to the ODM instance.

-    1. Create the properties file with the following formatting.
+   *  Create the properties file with the following formatting.

         ```
         OPENID_SERVER_URL=<oidc.serverUrl>